brianbutler08/Credit_Risk_Analysis/README.md

-# Credit_Risk_Analysis
+# Credit Risk Analysis

 # Overview of the Analysis

-For this project, we developed several supervised machine learning models to predict credit risk.
+For this project, we utilized six different supervised machine learning models to predict credit risk.
+Three of them used resampling techniques (oversampling *or* undersampling), one used a combination of over- and undersampling and two were ensemble classifiers.

 **Resampling Models**
-- Used the RandomOverSampler and SMOTE algorithms from imbalanced-learn to oversample the data
+- Used the RandomOverSampler and SMOTE algorithms to oversample the data
 - Undersampled the data using the ClusterCentroids algorithm
 - Used a combination of over- and undersampling with the SMOTEENN algorithm

-We used each algorith to resample the dataset, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+We used each algorithm to resample the dataset, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
 The use of SMOTEENN was to determine if the results from the combined approach are better at predicting credit risk than just the oversampling and undersampling algorithms.

 **Emsemble Classifiers**